(written by Dave)

 We also passed the “top secret Mt Todd Gold mine”.
 We say secret because all the road signs had tape over the name of the mine.
 It was a pretty poor tape job as most of the signs were still readable if you stopped and looked closely (as one tends to do on a bicycle) – and once we knew the name, we easily found the mine and full details of it on the Internet.
 The mine operated from 1956 until 1997, closing in 1997 because gold fell below $300 USD per once.
 Now at almost $1,500 per once, it is viable again.
 Not sure what all the secrecy is about.
 You’d think if it was so secret, they’d do more than just tape over the name – duh.

 Back on the Stuart Highway, we had a lot more traffic than we remembered from two days ago.
 Perhaps it was Friday and everyone was looking to be somewhere for the weekend.
 Whatever the cause we felt a little on edge and rode more carefully – pulling off to the shoulder a few times when road trains approached and it didn’t seem safe.
 Still, we made good time to Pine Creek with the nice tailwind.
 Just at Pine Creek there were a number of roadside signs advertising a mango farm for sale.
-One actually pointer out that it would be the ideal purchase for “2 retired couples”.
-I’m not sure that buying a farm is really a retirement gig but I does like mangos.
+One actually pointed out that it would be the ideal purchase for “2 retired couples”.
+I’m not sure that buying a farm is really a retirement gig but I do like mangos.
 Anyone out there looking for a career change?
 Partnership perhaps, Northern Territory Mango farm?

 There are three caravan parks in Pine Creek (and not much else really).
 We were kind of wondering how to pick the one to stay at when we spotted Nikki’s van.
 She was not far off and had already done all the research.
 Not only was the Lazy Lizard the best place to stay, but in honour of it being Territory Day here in the NT there was a sausage sizzle and fireworks show just next to the park in the early evening.
 And as a special bonus, karaoke in the attached pub after the fireworks.
 We didn’t need to be asked twice, this was home for the night.